2025-environmental-bioinformatics/Lab-Unix/README.md

 grep -E "nose|ring" lear.txt
 ```

+>🧩 Challenge
+>Write a command to find all occurrences of ! and the end of the line in `LaFontaine.txt`
->Write a command to find all occurrences of two capital letters followed by a space.
+>Write a command to find all occurrences of two capital letters followed by a dot in the `lear.txt`.

 ### 2.9.2.
 Find and replace?
 Often times you will have a file that you want to fix so that it doesn't contain certain characters or the like.
 One option for finding and replacing things within a text file is the command `sed`.